 Bangladesh to withdraw from Pakistan tour?

 After three T20Is and one Test, Bangladesh are to make another trip to Pakistan for one ODI and a Test.
-The tour, however, might come in jeopardy given the rise of concerns about coronavirus in the country.
+The tour, however, might come in jeopardy given the rise of concerns about the pandemic in the country.
 It is reported that schools in Sindh are directed to remain close until March 13 so that the victims of the disease are taken in isolation.
-As of now, as many as four cases of coronavirus have been registered in Pakistan; two in Karachi where the matches are to be played.
+As of now, as many as four cases have been registered in Pakistan; two in Karachi where the matches are to be played.

 Speaking about the tour, Bangladesh Cricket Board chairman Jalal Younus said, "For us, players safety comes as our first priority and we are not going to compromise with it at any cost.